Next.js with Stubby

 export default BlogView;

 To ensure your blog reflects the latest content, set up a webhook for revalidation.
-Create a file api/revalidate/route.ts:
+Create a file at app/api/revalidate/route.ts:

 import { NextRequest, NextResponse } from "next/server";